-Caution procedure may involve apology to victim
+16 Caution procedure may involve apology to victim

-- 16.(1) This section applies only after a police officer decides that a caution should be administered to a child for an offence. - (2) The procedure of administering a caution to a child for an offence may involve the child apologising to a victim of the offence if- - (a) the police officer administering, or requesting the administration of, the caution considers that an apology is an appropriate course of action in the particular circumstances of the case; and - (b) the child is willing to apologise; and - (c) the victim is willing to participate in the procedure.
+(1) This section applies only after a police officer decides that a caution should be administered to a child for an offence.

+(2) The procedure of administering a caution to a child for an offence may involve the child apologising to a victim of the offence if-

+- (a) the police officer administering, or requesting the administration of, the caution considers that an apology is an appropriate course of action in the particular circumstances of the case; and - (b) the child is willing to apologise; and - (c) the victim is willing to participate in the procedure.

-Child must be given a notice of caution
+17 Child must be given a notice of caution

-- 17.(1) If a caution is administered to a child for an offence, the police officer who- - (a) administered the caution; or - (b) under section 14,21 requested the administration of the caution; must give the child a notice in a form approved by the commissioner of the police service. - (2) The notice must state- - (a) that a caution was administered to the child; and - (b) the child's name; and - (c) the substance of the offence; and - (d) the police officer's name and rank; and - (e) the place where the caution was issued; and - (f) the names of all persons present when the caution was issued; and - (g) the nature and effect of a caution. - (3) In a proceeding, a document purporting to be a notice or copy of a notice is evidence that the child was administered a caution for the offence in the circumstances stated in the notice.
+(1) If a caution is administered to a child for an offence, the police officer who-

+- (a) administered the caution; or - (b) under section 14,20 requested the administration of the caution;

+must give the child a notice in a form approved by the commissioner of the police service.

+(2) The notice must state-

+19 Section 13 (Conditions for administration of police caution)

-Section 14 (Caution administered by respected person of Aboriginal or Torres Strait Islander Community)
+20 Section 14 (Caution administered by respected person of Aboriginal or Torres Strait Islander community)